sony/esstra/README.md

 ```

 > [!WARNING]
+> `make install-specs` and `make uninstall-specs` commands will overwrite or delete a spec file
-> This command simply deletes the spec file, **regardless of whether it's your own**.
+> **regardless of whether you already have your own spec file**.
+> So, if you have your own spec file, please refrain from using these commands and edit the
+> spec file manually instead.

 ## How to Uninstall